ValerieNguy/cse15l-lab-reports/Lab-Report-4-folder/lab-report-4-week-8.md

 (used the same test for my repository and reviewed repository because the expected output is the same)
 ![Test for snippet 3](test3.PNG)

-Expected Output From Snippet #3 According to VSCode Preview:
+Expected Output From Snippet #3 According to CommonMark Demo Site:
 `[https://ucsd-cse15l-w22.github.io/]`

 Output From Test For My Repository: